Judah Leon Magnes: Palestine

 Magnes first visited Ottoman Palestine in 1907, growing a beard in solidarity with the Jewish colonists.
 At Jaffa he was told of the plans for a Jewish-only town, north of Jaffa, to be called Tel Aviv.
 He was sceptical that it would ever come about.
 He made an extensive tour of the region, travelling on horseback and camping at night.
 The tour included reaching the summit of Mount Hermon.
 He returned to America by way of the seventh Zionist Congress in The Hague.
 His wife accompanied him on his second visit in 1912.
 They stayed in Jerusalem where there was some discussion of establishing a Hebrew University.
 They also visited Merhavia and Degania in the Galilee.

 Magnes agreed, however, with the overall anti-Zionist attitudes of Reform Judaism at the time; he strongly disapproved of nationalistic aspects within Judaism, which Zionism represented and supported.
 To him, Jews living in the Diaspora and Jews living in Palestine were of equal significance to Judaism and Jewish culture; he agreed that a renewed Jewish community in Eretz Israel would enhance Jewish life within the Diaspora.
 Magnes emigrated to Mandate Palestine in 1922 and maintained that emigration to Eretz Israel was a matter of individual choice; it did not reflect any kind of "negation of the Diaspora", or support for Zionism.
 He thought that the land of Israel should be built in a "decent manner", or not built at all.
+He was a "disciple" of the thinker and writer Ahad Ha'am.

 In both America and Palestine, Magnes played a key role in founding the Hebrew University of Jerusalem in 1918 along with Albert Einstein and Chaim Weizmann.
 However, the three did not get along, and when, in 1928, Magnes, who was initially responsible only for the university's finances and administrative staff, had his authority extended to academic and professional matters, Einstein resigned from the Board of Governors.
 Einstein wrote: